Triang-jyed-driung/Adaptive-BVP/README.md

 ![it10](bessel_10.jpg)

-Iteration 17, 204 intervals, the final result, with error $1e-10$:
+Iteration 17, 204 intervals, the final result, with error about $1e-10$:

 ![it17](example_1.jpg)